ccdale/ccabin/README.md

 ## vpnonoff.sh
 script to toggle, turn on or turn off your Network Manager based VPN connection.
+To use it you'll need to configure the name of your VPN connection exactly as the output of `nmcli` gives it (see the top of the script).
 Hard link it to the following names and it'll do the right thing:
 ```
 togglevpn